Shopping Cart

 The main focus of the deadlift is on the legs and the back extensor.
 However, due to the complexity of the exercise, many other muscle groups are used for stabilization, which makes the deadlift particularly effective.

-Deadlift variations on the EISENHORN
+Deadlift variations on EISENHORN

-The EISENHORN is the ideal way to train deadlifting at home.
+The EISENHORN is the ideal way to train deadlifts at home.
 Many different variations are possible, such as the classic deadlift, sumo deadlift, Romanian deadlift and many more.
 The instructions and technique tips in our exercise database ensure correct execution and help to avoid typical mistakes.

 The right design